asavinov/prosto/README.md

 • [**Why Prosto?**](#why-prosto) • [**Quick start**](#quick-start) • [**How to use**](#how-to-use) • [**References**](#references) •

-`Prosto` is a Python data processing toolkit to author and execute complex data processing workflows.
+`Prosto` is a Python data processing toolkit to (programmatically or using `Column-SQL`) author and execute complex data processing workflows.
 Conceptually, it is an alternative to purely *set-oriented* approaches to data processing like map-reduce, relational algebra, SQL or data-frame-based tools like `pandas`.

 `Prosto` radically changes the way data is processed by relying on a novel data processing paradigm: *concept-oriented model* of data [[2]](#1).
 It treats columns (modelled via mathematical functions) as first-class elements of the data processing pipeline having the same rights as tables.
 If a traditional data processing graph consists of only set operations than the `Prosto` workflow consists of two types of operations: